totoro642/google-cloud-java/docs/universe_domain.md

 # Universe Domain
 See [Anatomy of an Endpoint](endpoint.md#anatomy-of-an-endpoint) for more information about how the Universe Domain is used as part of an endpoint.

 Universe Domain default value: `googleapis.com`.
 This is known as the Google Default Universe (GDU).
 If the Universe Domain value is not specified, the GDU value is used.

 ## Configuring a Specific Universe Domain
-There are two ways to configure the endpoint in Java Client Libraries.
+There are two ways to configure the endpoint in Java Client Libraries: ServiceSettings and Environment Variable.

 ### Set through the generated {Service}Settings
 Configuring the Universe Domain is done via the generated {Service}Settings.
 The following example